 Selection of the Class and Type of respirator will depend upon the level of breathing zone contaminant and the chemical nature of the contaminant.
-Protection Factors generated selection:
+Protection Factors (defined as the ratio of contaminant outside and inside the mask) may also be important.